 - Drivers are texting on their cell phones, and sending and reading emails on their smart phones.
 Of course, since July 2019, it has been illegal to hold your phone while driving in Tennessee.

-- Lost or just planning a route, drivers look up directions on a GPS, car navigational system, or mapping software on their cell phone like Google Maps or Verizon Navigator.
+- Lost or just planning a route, drivers look up directions on a GPS, car navigational system, or mapping software on their cell phones like Google Maps or Waze.

-- Wanting to change music, drivers scroll through options on their iPod or iPhone, or flip through a pile of CDs.
+- Wanting to change music, drivers scroll through options on their phone or Sirius radio, etc.

 - Drivers scan the roadside for restaurants or shops nearby, taking their eyes off the roadway and cars ahead.